The Vancouver Sun Run: Fitness and Fun in British Columbia

 The Post-Race Party

 The post-race party takes place inside the BC Place Stadium.
 This stadium is famous for its retractable roof.
-Bananas, oranges, bagels and water are available in the stadium, and if we're prepared to line up we can get free PowerBars, juice, and - in some years - yogurt.
+Bananas, oranges, bagels, and water are available in the stadium.
+If we're prepared to line up we can get free PowerBars, juice, milk, and—in some years—yogurt.
 There's always a performing band and people often dance to the music.
 The medal presentations are also made, but I never make it to BC Place in time to see these.
 There is a "Walkers Pit Stop" on the route which provides snacks and washrooms specifically for people in the main walking wave.
 The stadium has washrooms, too.

-After people have stretched, eaten, danced and socialized they leave.
+After people have stretched, eaten, danced, and socialized in the stadium, they leave.
 The crowd eventually thins, knowing that in the next year there will be another Sun Run to look forward to.
 There are other Vancouver events during the year that welcome both runners and walkers, but none are so big or have quite the same atmosphere as the Vancouver Sun Run.

 © 2012 Linda Crampton